-Gladiolus don’t always produce a seed pod but, in ideal conditions, they can grow little bulbets that have the appearance of seed pods.
-Most plants that grow from corms or bulbs will produce offsets or bulbets that can be divided away from the parent plant and grow separately.
-The seeds from these type of plants can be planted but will take years to produce, so it’s much easier to start new plants from the bulbets or offsets themselves.
-You can, however, try saving gladiolus seeds to preserve a favorite variety and share with other gardeners.
+Gladiolus don’t always produce a seed pod but, in ideal conditions, they can grow little bulblets that have the appearance of seed pods.
+Most plants that grow from corms or bulbs will produce offsets or bulblets that can be divided away from the parent plant and grow separately.
+The seeds from these types of plants can be planted but will take years to produce, so it’s much easier to start new plants from the bulblets or offsets themselves.
+You can, however, try saving gladiolus seeds to preserve a favorite variety and share it with other gardeners.
 It’s easy to do, but the flowers are a long time coming.

 Gladiolus Seed Pods

 Gladiolus seed pods occur after the flowers are spent.
 They are small and innocuous, and most gardeners don’t bother with them because glads grow so much more quickly from their bulbs.
 Starting gladiolus from seed is as easy as starting any other plant but the desired blooms will not come for many years.

 Far easier is to dig away some of the little bulblets at the base of the parent plant.
 These will bloom in the next year.
 For determined gardeners, harvesting gladiolus seeds is a quick project but storing them is important to save the viability of the seed and keep them from molding, which can destroy the embryo.